Where Should I Build My Website? 8 Reasons Why I Recommend Squarespace to Health and Wellness Business Owners

 There are a lot of options out there for website platforms but the absolute best combination of ease-of-use and powerful capabilities—for small business owners who would rather be working in their business than updating software—is Squarespace.

-Wordpress is the next best competitor, and since it's the most widely used and talked about platform in the world I thought I'd list out 6 reasons why I recommend Squarespace over Wordpress for yoga and fitness studio owners:
+Wordpress is the next best competitor, and since it's the most widely used and talked about platform in the world I thought I'd list out 8 reasons why I recommend Squarespace over Wordpress for yoga, fitness and wellness studios:

 1. No Security Concerns